 Virucide usage is extremely common, particularly within farming, veterinary, and hospital environments.
-Virucides prevent infection from ever occurring by inactivating viruses that are present on solid surfaces (such as countertops, door handles, or hands) or in liquid suspension.
-Traditionally, inactivation of viruses was evaluated by observing the development of CPE in permissible cells, typically in the form of a plaque assay.
-However, CPE evaluation based on visual interpretation of cell culture deterioration is extremely subjective, and there is no universally accepted standard on how CPEs are scored.
-The xCELLigence system offers an alternative method for evaluating viral CPE in virucidal efficacy testing with precise measurement and extraordinary reproducibility.
+Virucides prevent infection from occurring by inactivating viruses that are present on solid surfaces (such as countertops, door handles, or hands) or in liquid suspension.
+Traditionally, inactivation of viruses is evaluated by observing the development of CPE in permissible cellsin plaque assays.
+Viral CPE evaluation by plaque assay is subjective and there is no establish standard on scoring of CPEs.
+In contrast, the xCELLigence Real Time Cell Analysis system evaluates viral CPE in virucidal efficacy testing with precise measurement and extraordinary reproducibility.

-In an effort to identify novel virucides, and citing that “A major problem with the testing of virucidal efficacy using current protocols is that scoring of virus-induced cytopathic effect is dependent on subjective visual interpretation using light microscopy,” E.H.
+In an effort to identify novel virucides and citing “a major problem with the testing of virucidal efficacy using current protocols is that scoring of virus-induced cytopathic effect is dependent on subjective visual interpretation using light microscopy,” E.H.
 Venter and colleagues at the University of Pretoria evaluated the xCELLigence CPE assay as a novel means for testing virucide efficacy.

 - A commercially available virucide was incubated at the manufacturer’s recommended concentration with infectious bursal disease virus (IBDV) for 20 minutes.